arkona-technologies/telemetry-template/README.md

 `telemetry-template` is a containerized software package for monitoring multiple Arkona Technologies BLADE//runner processors.
 This repository provides a Docker Compose setup to conveniently deploy the telemetry service, InfluxDB, and Grafana.
 The Docker Compose file provisions both the database and Grafana installation, eliminating the need for additional configuration.

+**If you want a recent influxDB and syslog collection, go to branch "v2"**

 ## Features

 - **Convenient Setup:** Use Docker Compose to easily set up the telemetry service, InfluxDB, and Grafana.